rthennan/ZerodhaWebsocket/DAS6/expiryGenerator/README.md

 4. Run expSuffGenerator.py.
 This will produce   - A single list with the Dates in yyyy-mm-dd format.
 Use tradingHolidays_ref.csv for reference.
 tradingHolidays.csv and a copy of tradeHoliday.xlsx suffixed with the year are then pushed to ../../tradeHoliday.
-Comment the approrpriate lines of code if you don't want this file operation to be performed.
+Comment the appropriate lines of code if you don't want this file operation to be performed.